xanruth/xanruth.github.io/_posts/2025-06-22-hackthebox-titanic.md

 developer@titanic:/opt/scripts$
 ```

-Viewing the contents of the identify_images.sh script, we see that performs does several actions:
+Viewing the contents of the `identify_images.sh` script, we see that it performs several actions:

 ```bash
 cd /opt/app/static/assets/images